 - 1. The Subscriber requests in writing that the CA revoke the Certificate; - 2.
-The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization; - 3.
-The CA obtains evidence that the Subscriber's Private Key (corresponding to the Public Key in the Certificate) has suffered a Key Compromise, or that the Certificate has otherwise been misused (also see Section 10.2.4); - 4.
-The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber or Terms of Use Agreement; - 5.
-The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - 6.
-The CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name; - 7.
-The CA is made aware of a material change in the information contained in the Certificate; - 8.
-The CA is made aware that the Certificate was not issued in accordance with these Requirements or the CA's Certificate Policy or Certification Practice Statement; - 9.
-The CA determines that any of the information appearing in the Certificate is inaccurate or misleading; - 10.
-The CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate; - 11.
-The CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 12.
-The CA is made aware of a possible compromise of the Private Key of the Subordinate CA used for issuing the Certificate; - 13.
-Revocation is required by the CA's Certificate Policy and/or Certification Practice Statement; or - 14.
+The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization;

+- 3. The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise (also see Section 10.2.4) or no longer complies with the requirements of Appendix A; - 4.
+The CA obtains evidence that the Certificate was misused; - 5.
+The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber or Terms of Use Agreement; - 6.
+The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name): - 7.
+The CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name; - 8.
+The CA is made aware of a material change in the information contained in the Certificate; - 9.
+The CA is made aware that the Certificate was not issued in accordance with these Requirements or the CA's Certificate Policy or Certification Practice Statement; - 10.
+The CA determines that any of the information appearing in the Certificate is inaccurate or misleading; - 11.
+The CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate; - 12.
+The CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 13.
+The CA is made aware of a possible compromise of the Private Key of the Subordinate CA used for issuing the Certificate; - 14.
+Revocation is required by the CA's Certificate Policy and/or Certification Practice Statement; or - 15.
 The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time).